chattanoogahockey/scorekeeper/DEPLOYMENT_TEST.md

 This file is created to test if Azure continuous deployment is working.

 Date: 2025-07-27 22:30
-Status: Testing GitHub -> Azure connection
+Status: Testing GitHub -> Azure connection - MANUAL SYNC TEST

 If you see this in Azure, continuous deployment is working!